 Of course, you can still print your favorites.
 And we have a full list of the best photo printers if you want to print.
 But you don’t need to print every shot on the roll.
 This saves you time and money.
 And film photographers know that using film can get expensive.

 Using a film scanner is also useful for restoring old photos.
-The Plustek OpticFilm 8200i SE can remove scratches and dust spots.
-The Epson Perfection V600 also removes blemishes and enhances faded colors.
+The Plustek OpticFilm 8300i SE and 8200i SE both have an infrared channel that finds scratches and dust spots, and their SilverFast software paints them out.
 Film scanners can revitalize your old photo albums.

 There are two types of film scanners to choose from.
 You have negative scanners that only scan film negatives and slides.
 And you have flatbed scanners.